 Most parts of the river meander their way through public land, making finding a great spot relatively easy.

 There are a lot of popular New Hampshire fly fishing spots off Route 31 that run parallel to the Souhegan River.
 A favorite spot is near the North River Road Bridge around Monadnock Water.

 Flies such as pheasant tails, hare’s ears, and smaller streamers seem to work best on this New Hampshire river.

 The Contoocook River is a hidden gem in New Hampshire that all anglers should make the effort to explore on their fly fishing trip.

 Located near Henniker, the Contoocook River is an amazing trout fishery with some pretty challenging big, deep sections plus some pocket water in other sections.
 This variety of water only adds to the elements that New Hampshire fly fishing offers and it keeps you interested throughout the day as you change tactics.

 When planning to head out to Contoocook River, make sure you carry a decent trout fishing setup including a 5 weight rod and a 3 weight for the pocket water.
 Wading is the way on this New Hampshire river and you can cover a lot of ground if you want to.

 8. Lamprey River

-The Lamprey River is actually one of the best known New Hampshire fly fishing streams because it’s not only located near large population centres but also a very productive stream.
+The Lamprey River is actually one of the best-known New Hampshire fishing streams because it’s not only located near large population centers but is also a very productive stream.